ossillate-inc/packj/README.md

 We welcome code contributions.
 Join our [discord community](https://discord.gg/8hx3yEtF) for discussion and feature requests.

 # FAQ #

+- _What Package Managers (Registries) are supported?_

+Packj tool can currently vet NPM, PyPI, and RubyGems packages for "risky" attributes.
+We are adding support for Rust.

 - _Does it work on obfuscated calls?
 For example, a base 64 encrypted string that gets decrypted and then passed to a shell?_